MauroDiNuzzo/nsra-metric/README.md

 \mathrm{sign}_{\mathrm{meas}}(g,h) = -\mathrm{sign}_{\mathrm{meas}}(h,g)
 ```

-It is noted that $`N`$ is an equivalence class internally, but it is ordered relative to $`U`$ and $`D$.
+It is noted that $`N`$ is an equivalence class internally, but it is ordered relative to $`U`$ and $`D`$.
 Cross-class ordering uses only class membership, while within-class ordering uses signed deltas.

 For clarity, here is the full cross-class behavior: